-Partial or Temporary Memory Loss After a Traumatic Brain Injury (TBI)
+Partial or Temporary Memory Loss After a Brain Injury

-If you or a loved one has suffered a traumatic brain injury (TBI) due to a blow, you may experience short-term memory loss.
-There’s no doubt this can be a scary experience, so it’s important to seek medical attention right away and set the right expectations from the get-go.
+If you or a loved one has suffered a traumatic brain injury, memory loss is a common occurrence.
+Although often temporary, memory problems after a TBI can be a scary experience.
+It’s important to seek medical attention right away and get onto the best possible treatment protocol for your recovery.

 Page Contents

-What is Temporary, Partial, or Short-Term Memory Loss?
+What is Temporary, Partial, or Short-Term Memory Loss After a Brain Injury?

 - Frequently asking the same question